Looking for the greatest minds on campus?

-- Type in your name (such as Jane Smith) and your library barcode as requested.
+- Type your name (such as Jane Smith) and your library barcode as requested.
 A barcode is a long number beginning with 2 on the back of your Student ID.

 Once Circulation pulls the holds, we will call or email you to let you know that the item(s) is now available to pick up.
 Once the call or email is made, you will have one week to pick up that item.
-Turnaround time for the request is typically 24-48 hours.
+Turnaround time for the Request is typically 24-48 hours.

-If you come in before your item is ready, it will be not be given to you.
+If you come in before your item is ready, it will not be given to you.
 So please wait for us to contact you.
 More info can be found on our circulation website.

 Returning Library Materials

 - Collaboration with faculty on library research assignments.